chimezie/chimezie.github.io/docs/programs.markdown

 permalink: /programs/
 ---

+_Highlight stating that both programs are included in membership_

 ## KIDS and YOUTH PROGRAM
 Martial arts provide a natural outlet for kids' energy while encouraging positive social interactions.
 Our KIDS and YOUTH PROGRAMS foster social and emotional development in addition to the invaluable knowledge of self defense.